develax/RazorExpress/README.md

 Now when you've got the basic idea let's look at two simple examples of using *Razor-Express markup*, which allow you to form the first perception before going into details.

-**The task:** to compile an HTML markup to display all the days of the week and the title.
+**The goal** is to compile an HTML markup to display all the days of the week and the title.

 To do this, we need to create a *model* and a *view* template.